The local Tb theorem with rough test functions: Technical outline

 Assuming all the auxiliary results formulated above, we can now give:

-\begin{proof}[Proof of Theorem~\ref{thm:main}] By assumption, for some $p\in(1,\infty)$, there are two $(p,p)$ accretive systems of functions, $b^1_Q$ for $T_{\#}$ and $b^2_Q$ for $(T^*)_{\#}$, with off-diagonal estimates (or, alternatively, just one system $b^1_Q$ for $T_{\#}$, where $T$ is antisymmetric).
+\begin{proof}[Proof of Theorem~\ref{thm:main}] By the reduction given by Lemma~\ref{lem:reduction}, we may assume that for some $p\in(1,\infty)$, there are two $(p,p)$ accretive systems of functions, $b^1_Q$ for $T_{\#}$ and $b^2_Q$ for $(T^*)_{\#}$.
 Without loss of generality, we may assume that $p\in(1,2)$.

 Fix a cube $Q_0$.
 Then, by Proposition~\ref{prop:testTPhi}, there exists a nonnegative function $\Phi$ with Lipschitz constant $1$ such that